canonical/design.ubuntu.com/brand/index.md

 </div>
 </div>
 <div class="twelve-col" style="padding-top: 30px; border-top: 1px dotted #aea79f;">
-<h2>We’ve come full circle</h2>
+<h2>We&#8217;ve come full circle</h2>
 <p><img src="https://assets.ubuntu.com/v1/e74798d3-full-circle.png" alt="We&#039;ve come full circle" title="We&#039;ve come full circle" width="780" height="62" class="alignnone size-full7" srcset="https://assets.ubuntu.com/v1/e74798d3-full-circle.png 780w, https://assets.ubuntu.com/v1/1ce5322e-full-circle-300x23.png 300w" sizes="(max-width: 780px) 100vw, 780px" /></p>
 <div class="grid_5 alpha">
 <p>Both of the Ubuntu and Canonical logos feature a roundel element as an integral part of their design.
 This circular idea has been extended into our pictograms and now into our photography too.
-This adds an ‘ownable’ feature to our communications and provides a subtle link back to the logo.</p>
+This adds an &#8216;ownable&#8217; feature to our communications and provides a subtle link back to the logo.</p>
 <h3 style="margin-top: 10px">Circular inspiration</h3>
 <p>We feel that there are other ways to introduce circular elements into our communications and we encourage you to expand this idea.
 This could be type in a circle, dots in a circle, a circle punched out of dots or a circular element within a photograph…
 </p></div>